cloudfauj/cloudfauj/docs/deploy-app.md

 Subsequent deployments automatically change the infra based on updated requirements in the app config.

+Note that logs produced by apps can be found in cloudwatch.

 ```
 # Changed the image tag from latest to v1.0.3
 $ cloudfauj deploy --env staging xxxxxxxxxxxx.dkr.ecr.ap-south-1.amazonaws.com/demo-server:v1.0.3